shokiami/bigfoot/README.txt

     java Main products.csv

-The program will print out a breakdown of every products emissions, and create a new table called <input_tablename>-results.csv with these emmissions.
+The program will print out a breakdown of every products emissions, and create a new table called <tablename>-results.csv with these emissions.

 You can also specify the output table by giving a second parameter, for example:

     java Main products.csv output.csv

-The program will print out a breakdown of every products emissions, and create a new table called <output_tablename>.csv with these emmissions.
+The program will print out a breakdown of every products emissions, and create a new table called output.csv with these emissions.